jimhigson/oboe.js/writing/main/4_Design_and_Reflection.md

 can identify the interesting parts of the document and deliver them as fully-formed entities as soon as they are available.

-By my design, identifying the
-interesting parts of a document before it is complete involves turning the established model for drilling-down inside-out.
-By asynchronous I/O the programmer's callback traditionally receives the resource and then inside that callback locates the sub-parts that they require.
-Inverting this process, I propose taking that locating logic, currently found inside the callback, outside of it and using it to decide when the callback should be used.
-The callback will receive the parts of the response which have been selected according to this logic.
+By my design, identifying the interesting parts of a document before it is complete involves turning the established model for drilling-down inside-out.
+By asynchronous I/O the programmer's callback traditionally receives the resource and then from inside a callback locates the sub-parts that are required.
+Inverting this process, I propose taking the locating logic currently found inside the callback outside of it and using it to decide when the callback should be used.
+The callback will receive complete fragments from the response which have been selected according to this logic.

 I will be implementing using the Javascript language because it allows me to target both of the main use cases where I think this project will